 If you would like to talk to us directly about promoting Our Site, please email WWDA’s Communications Officer via firstname.lastname@example.org.

 The WWDA Youth Network is an initiative of WWDA aimed at providing a voice for the needs and rights of young women, feminine identifying and non-binary young people living with a disabilities in Australia.

-The WWDA Youth Network aims to empower young women with disability by providing resources that educate them about their rights and how they can advocate for the empowerment of young women and girls with disability in Australia.
+The WWDA Youth Network aims to empower young people by providing resources that empower them to advocate for their rights.

 Help us promote to Youth Network

 If you would like to help us promote the WWDA Youth Network, please email WWDA’s Communications Officer on email@example.com.

 Sunny is an app for women with disabilities who have experienced violence and abuse.
 Sunny has been co-designed by WWDA, 1800RESPECT and women with disability to make sure it provides the very best support for the people who use it.

-If you are a woman with disability who has experienced violence and abuse, Sunny can support you to:
+If you have experienced violence and abuse, Sunny can support you to: